johnharnett/sample_contract_instance-1/risk_details.md

 Any (re)insurer may issue such notice in respect of its own participation.

-PAGE X OF Y

-The content and format of any such notice should be in accordance with the &#39;Notice of Cancellation&#39; standard, as published by the London Market Group (LMG), or their successor body, on behalf of London Market Associations and participants.
+The content and format of any such notice should be in accordance with the 'Notice of Cancellation' standard, as published by the London Market Group (LMG), or their successor body, on behalf of London Market Associations and participants.
 However failure to comply with this standard will not affect the validity of the notice given.